genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 ## Pending approvals

 The Genesis low-code platform has an in-built pending approval mechanism that can be used with Event Handlers.
 This is useful where particular events require a second user to approve them in order to take effect.
 Genesis Pending Approvals works with the concepts of “delayed” events and "4-eyes check".

 ### Set an event to require approval

-To enable the pending approval workflow for an event handler implementation either:
+To enable the pending approval workflow for an Event Handler implementation, either:

 - Override the `requiresPendingApproval` method with an appropriate function in the custom Event Handler definitions.